ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 #### serialize()

-Returns the Python serialization string
+Returns the Python serialization string.

 <a id="compolyx.ImportedSolidModel.unit_system"></a>

 #### *property* unit_system

 Unit system type of the imported mesh.
-Allowed string values are undefined, si, mks, umks, cgs, mpa, bft, bin
+Allowed string values are undefined, si, mks, umks, cgs, mpa, bft, bin.

 <a id="compolyx.ImportedSolidModel.update_mapping_statistics"></a>

 #### update_mapping_statistics()

 Computes the mapping statistics per ply to compare the original lay-up with the mapped data.
-Use imported_solid_model.mapping_statistics() to retrieve the results
+Use imported_solid_model.mapping_statistics() to retrieve the results.

 <a id="layupmappingobject"></a>